-- 1. Transfer to a university, 4-year, or 2-year college. - 2.
-Credit for prior experience or learning. - Developmental studies or non-college credit activities. - 4.
-Cooperative job placements, work study, internships or similar activities if the course activity is part of routine job responsibilities and the work is not directly supervised by a faculty member. - Individualized study of a course in the college catalog.
+- Transfer to a university, 4-year, or 2-year college, although they "may" be accepted elsewhere. - · Credit for prior experience or learning. - Developmental studies or non-college credit activities. - Cooperative job placements, work study, internships or similar activities if the course activity is part of routine job responsibilities and the work is not directly supervised by a faculty member. - Individualized study of a course in the college catalog.
 Special Topics courses are studies outside our catalog offering.
 (Independent Study allows students in special cases to take a course from our college catalog individually.)